mikepthomas/mikepthomas.github.io/src/data/markdown/printer-voron-1.8.md

 Before attaching the power skirt to the printer the power socket and Keystone inserts are installed into the part.

 ![Skirts Installed](https://github.com/mikepthomas/mikepthomas.github.io/raw/develop/src/img/printer-voron-1.8/skirts-installed.jpg)

-I will eventually reprint the skirts in black with a red accent mesh using the mod from [Eddie the Engineer's Youtube Video](https://www.youtube.com/watch?v=K6sHfXldK4k).

 ###### Parts Used